SecretLabOU/aipolitician/scraper/README.md

 A Python script to scrape data about politicians using the crawl4ai tool, process the data, and store it in a Milvus vector database for AI political debate applications.

+> **Note**: This scraper is compatible with crawl4ai version 0.5.x.
+The code uses the appropriate API and strategies for this version.

 ## Features

 - Scrapes data about politicians from the web using crawl4ai